Bears-R-Us/arkouda/pydoc/developer/BENCHMARK.md

 python3 -m pytest -c benchmark.ini --benchmark-autosave --benchmark-storage=file://benchmark_v2/.benchmarks
 ```

-The results for the benchmarks can be found within the provided benchmark storage path, which by default is within a
+The results for the benchmarks can be found within the provided benchmark storage path, which by default is within
-directory found in `//benchmark_v2/.benchmarks`.
+a directory found in `//benchmark_v2/.benchmarks`.
+Here you will find JSON files with the details on all the benchmarks.

-The command used here will provide a full set of information on all benchmarks available.

 The `-c` flag specifies to PyTest to use `benchmark.ini` as the configuration file for this set of test.
 The
 configuration file specifies which files contain benchmarks as well as a set of environment variables used by